hannuorn/Agile5-miniprojekti/definition_of_done.md

 Definition of done requires a Cucumber test which shows that the feature described in the user story is working properly with a valid input.<br/><br/>

-There must be also at least one Cucumber test which shows that the program handles invalid input properly.<br/><br/>
+There must also be at least one Cucumber test which shows that the program handles invalid input properly.<br/><br/>

 Cucumber tests beyond above requirements are always considered when necessary.<br/><br/>

-<h2>Test covarage</h2>
+<h2>Test coverage</h2>

 Definition of done requires the minimum of 75% test coverage.<br/><br/>